dotnet/csharpstandard/standard/variables.md

 > *Note:* This occurs in an invocation such as `M(ref d.Length)` where `d` is of type `dynamic`.
 It is also consistent with arguments corresponding to `in` parameters.

-#### §ref-span-safety-stackalloc stackalloc

-The *safe_scope* for a value `c` resulting from a `stackalloc` expression is the current method.

 #### §ref-span-safety-constructor-invocations Constructor invocations

 A `new` expression that invokes a constructor obeys the same rules as a method invocation (§ref-span-safety-method-invocation) that is considered to return the type being constructed.

-In addition, for a value `c` that is the result of a `new` expression, the *safe_scope* is no wider than the smallest of the *safe-scope*s of all arguments and operands of the object initializer expressions, recursively, if any initializer is present.

-#### §ref-span-safety-default-expressions Default expressions

-The *safe_scope* of a `default` expression is the *caller-scope*.

 #### §ref-span-safety-limitations Limitations on reference variables